shaimaa-hshalaby/Angular_Guide/08-Observables/README.md

 ### Observable Creation:
 Observables can be created using various methods, such as of(), from(), interval(), or by creating custom observables using the Observable class.
   -  **of():**
    The of() operator creates an Observable that emits a sequence of values that you provide as arguments.
-It emits the values synchronously and completes immediately after emitting all the values.
+It emits the values synchronously and completes immediately after emitting all the values. you should import the operator and then use it as follows:
      ```
        import { Observable, of} from 'rxjs';
      ```

       ```
         observable:Observable<number> = of(1,2,3,4)
       ```

   -  **from():**
    The from() operator creates an Observable from an array, an iterable, a Promise, or an Observable-like object.
-It emits each item from the source one by one and completes when all items have been emitted.
+It emits each item from the source one by one and completes when all items have been emitted. you should import the operator and then use it as follows:
      ```
        import { Observable, from} from 'rxjs';
      ```